European Quality of Life Surveys (EQLS)

 In each wave a sample of adult population has been selected randomly for a face to face interview.
 In view of the prospective European enlargements and interest from the EFTA countries the geographical coverage of the survey has expanded over time:

-- Fourth EQLS in 2016 - Fieldwork on-going in 28 Member states and five candidate countries: Albania, FYR Macedonia, Montenegro, Serbia and Turkey
+- Fourth EQLS in 2016 - 28 Member states and five candidate countries: Albania, FYR Macedonia, Montenegro, Serbia and Turkey

 - Third EQLS in 2011-2012 - 34 countries: 27 EU Member States and Croatia, Iceland, FYR Macedonia, Montenegro, Serbia, Turkey and Kosovo.